Arts Conservatory Program

 Under the guiding principles of Oak Hall School’s motto, “Scholarship, Leadership and Service” all students electing to pursue an “Arts Concentration” who are accepted and enrolled in the Arts Conservatory Program will have additional academic, leadership and service requirements.

 High academic standards are required in all Arts related classes and expected in every other area of study.
 All students accepted in the ACP shall have the same core academic requirements for graduation as every other Oak Hall student.
 In addition, they will be required to fulfill an “Arts Concentration” requirement as outlined below.

-Credit Requirement (Arts Concentration): 5 credits.
+Credit Requirement (Arts Concentration):

 Academic Requirement: Students must maintain a GPA of 3.5 in all arts curriculum classes and demonstrate proficiency in their chosen area of concentration.
 Furthermore, students should maintain a minimum GPA of 2.5 in all other core classes while enrolled in the Arts Conservatory Program.
 ACP students who maintain these standards and successfully complete all core academic requirements and arts concentration requirements will have their achievement notated on their academic record and Oak Hall School diploma.

 Students are required to maintain an active leadership role in the community.